getzlab/CancerPatientReviewer/README.md

 See `PatientReviewer/Reviewers` to see available pre-built reviewer options.

-See `PatientReviewer/DataTypes` to see pre-built data configurations for mutation review.
+See `PatientReviewer/DataTypes` to see pre-built data configurations for patient review.

 # Custom and advanced usage